All Products

 Prerequisites

-• The RDS instance uses cloud disks.
+• An RDS instance using cloud disks

 Usage notes

-• After TDE is enabled, database performance may be affected in I/O bound workload scenarios.
+• After TDE is enabled, database performance may be affected in I/O-bound workload scenarios.

 • If TDE is enabled for the primary RDS instance, streaming replication between the primary RDS instance and its self-managed secondary instance is not supported.

-For more information, see What is KMS?
+For more information about KMS, see What is KMS?

 Enable TDE

 1. Go to the Instances page.
-In the top navigation bar, select the region in which the RDS instance resides.
-Then, find the RDS instance and click the ID of the instance.
+In the top navigation bar, select the region where your RDS instance resides, then click the instance ID.

 3. On the TDE tab, turn on TDE Status.